FALL 2015 APPLICATIONS NOW BEING ACCEPTED THROUGH JULY 17, 2015

 Please provide ALL of the following materials as ONE pdf formatted file:

 You must be a U.S. citizen or have a resident visa to apply.
 You also must be enrolled part- or full-time in an accredited postsecondary institution as a GRADUATE STUDENT.
 We are unable to accommodate undergraduate interns at this time.
-Interns must be available to be in the office at least three days per week.
+Interns must be available to be in the office at least three full days per week.

 Incomplete application packets will be immediately disqualified from consideration.
 Please also proofread your materials before submission.

 Packets should submitted via e-mail to AfAmInternships@ed.gov with 2015 FALL Internship in the subject line.
 We are not accepting WINTER/SPRING 2016 applications at this time.

 The White House Initiative evaluates the applications on the basis of academic achievement, quality of thought exemplified in the cover letter, and the strength of the candidate’s interest in improving education outcomes for African Americans.
 Additionally, only completed application packets are evaluated.